Home

 Valley Fire Truck

-Valley Valley Fire Truck of Bay City, Michigan apparently built only a small number of FC conversions, with 500 GPM pumps and 200-gallon tanks.
-This factory photo was used in some of their advertising (150K JPEG).
-See also the rear view (70K JPEG).
+Valley FC Valley Fire Truck of Bay City, Michigan apparently built only five FC conversions, with 500 GPM pumps and 200-gallon tanks, as seen in this factory photo.
+See also the front view (70K JPEG) used in some of their advertising (150K JPEG)..

-A brief article (220K JPEG) in the March 1960 Jeep News says the truck was designed for Williamsburg, Virginia by Glocksine Motors of Bay City, without mentioning Valley Fire Truck.
+A brief article (220K JPEG) in the March 1960 Jeep News stated this truck was designed for Williamsburg, Virginia by Glocksine Motors of Bay City, without mentioning Valley Fire Truck.

 Valley This 1965 Valley FC-170, reportedly the last FC built by the company, was originally sold to Wilkes-Barre, Pennsylvania, for access through narrow streets.